AllOutdoor Review: SIG ZULU6 16x42mm Image Stabilized Binoculars

 FINAL THOUGHTS

 SIG’s Zulu6 Image Stabilized are a great option for outdoorsy adventurers, especially if you’re wanting to spot things while on the move, such as while on the road or on the water or even while walking a trail (as long as you pay attention to what you’re doing).
-The MSRP may seem a bit steep at $769, which it is compared to non-image stabilized binoculars, but if you do a search for other brands of stabilized binocs, the SIG Zulu6’s price turns out to be a much easier option for your wallet. has kind of eliminated the need to mount binoculars on a tripod, but a mounting point would make the Zulu6 a little more versatile for a hands free option; however, for now an adaptor or make shift option would have to do for users that still want to mount them.
+The MSRP may seem a bit steep at $769, which it is compared to non-image stabilized binoculars, but if you do a search for other brands of stabilized binocs, the SIG Zulu6’s price turns out to be a much easier option for your wallet.
+Image stabilization technology has kind of eliminated the need to mount binoculars on a tripod, but a mounting point would make the Zulu6 a little more versatile for a hands free option; however, for now an adaptor or make shift option would have to do for users that still want to mount them.
 Overall though, the SIG Zulu6 is a great model that worked great and did everything it was built to do, and I can certainly recommend it if it’s within your budget.
 You can find the product page for the Zulu6 binocs page HERE, or visit SIG’s website for more of their products.

 image stabilized binoculars SIG Zulu6